chromium/chromium/docs/accessibility/os/dictation.md

 ### Testing

-* See the `dictation/` extension directory for all JavaScript extension tests
+* See the `dictation/` extension directory for all JavaScript extension tests.

-* See `dictation_browsertest.cc` for C++ integration tests.
+* See [dictation_browsertest.cc](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ash/accessibility/dictation_browsertest.cc?q=dictation_browsertest.cc&ss=chromium%2Fchromium%2Fsrc) for C++ integration tests.
 Note that these tests hook into a JavaScript class called `DictationTestSupport` and allows the C++ tests to execute JavaScript or wait for information to propagate to the JavaScript side before continuing.